Frank Bruno vs. Mike Tyson II: Taylor vs. Holmes

-The second title bout saw Quincy Taylor make the first defence of his WBC middleweight title against No. 9 ranked Keith Holmes.
+The second title bout saw Quincy Taylor (The Ring:1st) make the first defence of his WBC middleweight title against No. 9 ranked Keith Holmes (The Ring:9th Light Middleweight).

 The first eight rounds were largely tactical with Holmes ahead by two points on two of the scorecard and by one on the third going into the ninth.
 Just before the halfway point of the round Holmes landed a counter right that dropped the champion.
 Taylor beat the count but was unable to answer a string of Holmes' punches to his head prompting Richard Steele to wave it off.

 Carbajal vs. Castro

 The PPV event began with former unified light flyweight champion Michael Carbajal facing former WBC champion Melchor Cob Castro for the vacant IBF belt.

 Despite appearing unimpressive against the awkward Castro, Carbajal would be awarded a unanimous decision victory by the judges, with scores of 115–113, 117–111 and 116–112.
 The Associated Press scored it 115–114 for Castro.